 When Should I Take My Child to a Vision Center?

 Many people don’t know when to begin making appointments for their children to see an eye doctor.
-At Nicki Hill Optometry we are very open with our patients and willing to answer any questions regarding proper eye care, and when to make appointments.
+At Pike Road Family Eye Care, our goal is to educate patients on proper practices that focus on providing the best eye care possible.
 The American Optometric Association recommends having your child see an optometrist at the following stages:

 6 to 12 Months Old: An infant should receive his or her first eye exam between the ages of 6 and 12 months even if no eye or vision problems are apparent.
 Things that the optometrist will test for include: excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism; eye movement ability; and eye health problems.
 These problems are not common, but it is important to identify children who have them at this young age.
 Vision development and eye health problems are easier to correct if treatment begins early.